Facts do not cease to exist because they are ignored.

 In the fight to stave off infections to the most vulnerable, the decisions to focus on preventing or reducing the spread are the right priorities.

 Social distancing and asking anyone with symptoms to act like they have the infection are potent tools.
-These actions may very well result in saving lives that be otherwise lost, not just to Coronavirus.
+These actions may very well result in saving lives that would otherwise be lost, not just to Coronavirus.

 Here is how that works.